zenomt/jsonld-terse/api.md

 A container **MUST** have an `@type` of `api:Container`.

 A container's members are enumerated by `api:contains`.

+A container **MAY** have `api:containerOf` triples to advertise potential types for the container's members.
+These triples are optional, but may be useful for understanding the types of members that can be added with `POST` as described below.

 A container or the container resource's graph **MAY** have other triples including addtional `@type`s, according to the application.